WebOrigami/docs/src/content/language/syntax.md

 THIS IS A TEXT FILE.
 ```

-To avoiding having to quote the parentheses, you can write the above as:
+To avoiding having to quote the parentheses, you can rewrite this in shell shorthand:

 ```console
 $ ori uppercase.js sample.txt